alexcpn/relay-ci/article_relay_ci.md

 ---

-## It Was Not Magic — It Was Preparation
+## It Is Not Magic — But it Feels Pretty Close

 I want to be honest about what this experiment proves and what it does not.